-Avoid use of IMBRUVICA in patients with moderate or severe hepatic impairment (Child-Pugh class B and C).
+Avoid use of IMBRUVICA in patients with severe hepatic impairment (Child-Pugh class C).
 The safety of IMBRUVICA has not been evaluated in patients with mild to severe hepatic impairment by Child-Pugh criteria.

-Monitor patients for adverse reactions of IMBRUVICA and follow dose modification guidance as needed [see Posology and method of administration ( $\underline{4.2.5}$ ) and Pharmacological Properties ( $\underline{5}$ )].
+Dose modifications of IMBRUVICA are recommended in patients with mild or moderate hepatic impairment (Child-Pugh class A and B).
+Monitor patients for adverse reactions of IMBRUVICA closely [see Posology and method of administration (4.2.5) and Pharmacological Properties (5)].4.2.7.5 Plasmapheresis

-4.2.7.5 Plasmapheresis